The Leprechaun is one of Ireland’s more famous characters from Irish folklore. They have become renowned all over the

 Because of their love of dancing they (the Fae) will constantly need shoes

 Yeats goes on to tell the story of a woman who had been spirited away by the Faeries.
 She had been returned seven years later, minus her toes.
 She had danced them off!

 You’ll hear an Irish Leprechaun before you’ll ever see one.
 If you’re ever out in the rural countryside and hear a tap, tap, tap, it’s usually the sound of them hammering nails into the soles of a shoe.
 But try to find whoever is making the noise is next to impossible.

 The Drunken Leprechaun

 Catching a Leprechaun

 Catching one of the wee folk is no easy task and it’s often discouraged.
-They’re quick, smart, and have magically powers to vanish into thin-air but they can be caught.
-It’s believed that if you’re lucky enough to catch a Leprechaun he’ll grant you 3 wishes to be released but be careful, making the wrong wish could results in a life time of bad luck.
+They’re quick, smart, and have magical powers to vanish into thin air but they can be caught.
+It’s believed that if you’re lucky enough to catch a Leprechaun he’ll grant you 3 wishes to be released but be careful, making the wrong wish could result in a lifetime of bad luck.

-People do tell stories of their experiences in catching a Leprechaun and getting their 3 wishes granted but be cautious of such claims, people tend to tell fibs and how they’ve caught them.
+People do tell stories of their experiences in catching a Leprechaun and getting their 3 wishes.
+Be cautious of such claims, people tend to tell fibs and how they’ve caught them.

 Leprechaun’s in the movies